RaduMarcel/EspressoViews/README.md

 EspressoViews is a reporting and data analysis environment.
 It generates fast, simple and efficient reports from relational databases (RDBMS).

-In a nutshell, Espresso View merges the results of many SQL queries to a hierarchically structured result as specified by the user and displays it graphically in a tree structure, which can be manually expanded and collapsed.
+In a nutshell, Espresso View merges the results of many SQL queries to a hierarchically structured result and displays it in a tree structure, which can be manually expanded and collapsed.
 See below an example of a (simple) EspressoView report:

 ![](https://github.com/RaduMarcel/EspressoViews-/blob/master/DocImg/EspressoViewsImg1.png)